Central Iowa Honey Bee Swarm Rescue

 What happens to the bees?

 If you encounter a swarm of bees, I will attempt to catch it and take the bees to one of my apiaries.
 What this often looks like is me shaking the ball of bees into a box and carting them away (see video below).
 Be assured, if you find a swarm and I catch it, those bees will go to a wonderful apiary where they will live, thrive, and survive.
 All of my apiaries are rich in resources.
 My bees do very well.
+You’re also doing me a huge favor as a swarm of bees is like gold for beekeepers.

 -